k0rventen/avea/README.md

 Check the explanations below for more informations, or check the sources !

+## Code documentation

 ## Reverse engineering of the bulb

-I've used the informations given by [Marmelatze](https://github.com/Marmelatze/avea_bulb) as well as some reverse engineering using a `btsnoop_hci.log` file and Wireshark.
+I've used the informations given by [Marmelatze](https://github.com/Marmelatze/avea_bulb) as well as some reverse engineering using a `btsnoop_hci.log` file from an Android device and Wireshark.

 Below is a pretty thorough explanation of the BLE communication and the python implementation to communicate with the bulb.